 A friend of his who derives joy from malpractice may come in and weaken the good student's resolve.
 He can enter the room of the serious-minded student and begin to ask him saying: do you think you can make this examination without cheating in the exam?
 The serious student may answer yes in the initial stage but change his mind later.
 The “bad student” can deceive the serious one by giving him reasons why he cannot make it without cheating during the exam.

-It is discouraging to hear that examination supervisors who are supposed to prevent malpractices in examination halls now promote it.
+It is discouraging to hear those examination supervisors who are supposed to prevent malpractices in examination halls now promote it.
 It is not new to hear in some African countries like Nigeria that supervisors encourage malpractices in examination by collecting bribes from students or the candidates that came for examinations.
 It is a big problem with the education sector of Africa.
 They also collect bribes from impersonators who write examinations for other candidates.
 In some cases, these people smuggle out question papers from the halls, get people to solve the questions, and distribute the answers to the exam candidates and collect money in return.